-The first known occupant may have been John Boyce (1673–1755), who was Mayor of Oxford in 1722/3, 1727/8, and 1739/40.
+The first known occupant of Barton Manor may have been John Boyce (1673–1755), who was Mayor of Oxford in 1722/3, 1727/8, and 1739/40.
 Although Thomas Hearne said he was born in Headington Quarry, the distinction between Barton and Quarry would not have been so obvious when they were both at the east side of St Andrew's parish and there was no London Road to divide them; indeed Barton was included with Quarry rather than Old Headington in the earliest censuses.

-In any event, it was Sir John Boyce’s widow, Sarah, who advertised the house for sale in 1759 after her husband’s death:
+In any event, it was certainly Sir John Boyce’s widow, Sarah, who advertised the house for sale in 1759 after her husband’s death:

 To be LETT or SOLD,

 A Small HOUSE, remarkable for its healthy and pleasant Situation, with a large Garden planted with the best Wall-Fruit, a Stable, Coach-House, and all Conveniences fit for a Gentleman’s Family

 Enquire of Lady Boyce in Oxford, or John Oliver at Heddington Quarry